jchoi2507/CoppeliaSim_Remote_API/README.md

 * Legacy remote API (not to be confused with b0 remote API) commands were used
 * Simulations in CoppeliaSim must already be running for remote API connection to work
 * sim.py, simConst.py, rempoteApi.dll must all be in workspace directory
-* Sphere object is there purely for the purpose of having simRemoteApi.start(19999) in its child script; without that command somewhere in the scene, remote API connection is not possible—the command is not included in the child script of the actual robotic arm for the sake of disabling the object's entire child script

 # 👨🏻‍💻 Simulated Robots